Sina2468/Messenger/README.md

 # Messenger
-Sending and receiving messages from the LAN
+Sending and receiving messages into your LAN